dosemu2/dosemu2/doc/README.txt

 2.1.6.
 Keyboard settings

    When running DOSEMU from console (also remote from console) or X you may need to define a proper keyboard layout.
-Its possible to let DOSEMU do this work automatically for you (see auto below), however, this may fail and you'll end up defining it explicitely.
+It is possible to let DOSEMU do this work automatically for you (see auto below), however, this may fail and you'll end up defining it explicitely.
 This is done either by choosing one on the internal keytables or by loading an